FarronF/limerick-council-meetings/meetings/2022/03/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd February 2022.md

  provision of a public toilet as part of the programme of works and

- the demolition of Jack Riordan’s pub.---
+ the demolition of Jack Riordan’s pub.
+---
 3

 The resurfacing of a section of the road at Mountmahon, Abbeyfeale was also raised and it